 In 2015, the Danish parliament passed a new temporary protection status art.
 7(3), particularly targeting Syrian refugees.
 It constitutes a weaker protection than art.
 7(2) as it targets refugees who do not have an individual asylum motive but have fled because of the general situation in their country of origin.

 We are here dealing with ‘the core’ of international protection.
 Denmark has not changed the criteria for obtaining asylum since 2001.
 However, the aim of the new status has probably been to deter refugees from seeking asylum in Denmark, because the majority of Syrians are still being granted convention status art.
 7(1).

 It does not give acces to family reunification for the first three years, until a change of the law in 2020 it did not give free access to higher education above the level of gymansium (see the article "More than 4,000 refugees in Denmark do not have access to free education"), and you can lose it as soon as your home country becomes just a little more safe.
 Besides, you don't have a clear right to get a divorce, which has led to contradicting decisions from courts and Familieretshuse (family case offices).

-Family reunification cannot be applied for until three years of legal stay, which means two extensions.
-Unaccompanied minors can however apply immediately.
+Family reunification cannot be applied for until two years of legal stay, which means after the first extension.
+Denmark has recently lost a case about this waiting period at the court in Strasbourg, but the follwing regulation of the Danish law merely changed the original waiting period from three to two years.
 Adults can ask for dispensation if there are exceptional circumstances (a sick child or spouse who cannot take care of the children), but this is very strictly administered.

 Insecure residence status

 Residence permit is only granted for one year initially, and when it expires, the stay will be reconsidered.
 If the asylum seeker is still in need of protection, the residence permit will be renewed for a two-years period.